numbats/learnr/chapters/chapter3.md

 Sometime your error might be some conflicts with your R, RStudio and package versions.
 Provide your `sessionInfo()` is necessary for others to determine whether it is a version conflicts problem.
-Make sure you provide your `sessionInfo()` in your minimal reporducible examples for your error.
+Make sure you provide your `sessionInfo()` in your minimal reproducible examples for your error.
 You can run `sessionInfo()` in your console and it will shows all the session related information.